 Leadership; Military Teaching Principles; Organization, Functions, and Missions of the Branches of the Army; Small Unit Tactics and Communications; and Leadership Laboratory.
 Three classroom hours and one drill hour per week.
 Prerequisite: Junior standing, basic course or equivalent military training, and selection by Professor of Military Science and President of College.
-Academic credit: six hours.
+Academic credit: Three hours per semester.